-View the AXS National Collegiate Sports Analytics Championship frequently asked questions and answers below.
-Send other questions to Kirk_Wakefield@Baylor.edu and we’ll add answers here.
+View the National Collegiate Sports Analytics Championship, powered by GOAL, frequently asked questions and answers below.
+Send other questions to Heather_Grover@Baylor.edu and we’ll add answers here.

 - How should I prepare?
-Judges, participants and professors should carefully read the Study Guide to know what to expect.
+Judges, participants and professors should carefully read the new Study Guide when it is released to know what to expect.
 Students–use the practice sets to get ready because the Finals data sets will be similar but not the same.

 - Parking?
-Free parking in the Lexus garage located on the Northeast corner of the AAC at 2620 N Houston Street, Dallas, TX.
+Free parking is available in the Lexus garage located on the Northeast corner of the AAC at 2620 N Houston Street, Dallas, TX.

 - Entrance & registration?
 Check-in and enter the East side lobby on Houston Street.
 Meals and business sessions will be in the East side lobby.
 See below.